 Ears are a human’s organ for hearing and, believe it or not, balance.
 It is composed of three parts—the outer ear, the middle ear, and the inner ear — which can sometimes become infected.

-An Inner Ear Infection is an infection of the middle ear (the space behind the eardrum).
-It can occur as a result of the common cold.
+An Inner Ear Infection is an infection of the middle ear (the space behind the eardrum.)
+It can often occur as a result of the common cold.
 This is because congestion can block the internal passage that drains fluid from the middle ear.
-When the middle ear fills with fluid, bacteria can grow there and cause an infection.
+When the middle ear fills with fluid, bacteria can grow and cause an infection.

 How to Know If You Have an Ear Infection

 How to Treat an Ear Infection

 Oral antibiotics are used to treat this illness, not ear drops, as used to be common.
 The appropriate medication can be prescribed by one of our providers.
 Symptoms usually start to improve within 1-2 days of treatment.